campbellgoe/r3act/README.md

 # r3act

-This integrate three.js into React.
+This integrates three.js into React.

 1. Open terminal and `cd` to the cloned folder.